Khadijat15/SALES-PERFORMANCE-ANALYSIS/README.md

 1. Executive Summary
 <img width="660" height="383" alt="Image" src="https://github.com/user-attachments/assets/ce709813-8d79-4963-8df2-1b8d2903d3fd" />

-- Sales volume increased during the analysis period.
+- Sales volume increased significantly during the analysis period, with the first half of 2017 recording higher quantities sold than the full year of 2016.
+However, revenue growth did not increase at the same rate, suggesting that factors such as product mix, pricing or margin performance may have reduced the financial impact of higher sales volume.
 - Bikes generated 95% of total revenue, indicating a high dependency on a single product category.
-- Revenue growth did not increase proportionally with sales volume, suggesting the influence of product mix, pricing, or margin pressures.
+- Revenue performance was concentrated in a few key markets, with the United States generating the highest country-level revenue.
+This indicates that business growth is largely dependent on established markets, creating potential exposure if performance in these region declines.

 2. Product Profitability
  <img width="554" height="337" alt="Image" src="https://github.com/user-attachments/assets/33ef3e90-4cd3-4ac5-97d6-7980bf6039ec" />

-- The business maintained an average profit margin of approximately 42%.
-- The number of products below the target margin increased over time.
+- Although, the business maintained an average profit margin of approximately 42%, the number of products falling below the target margin increased over time.
+This suggests that portfolio expansion was accomplished by a growing number of lower margin products, which could affect profitability if not properly managed.
--  High revenue products were not always the most profitable products.
+-  Several high revenue products were not among the most profitable products.

 3. Customer Behavior
  <img width="608" height="380" alt="Image" src="https://github.com/user-attachments/assets/cd624c88-9206-4575-8907-210b16cc637f" />

-- Customer purchasing power increased throughout the analysis period.
+- Customer purchasing power increased throughout the analysis period, indicating revenue growth was supported by strong customer spending patterns.
-- Revenue was concentrated in a few key markets, particularly the United States.
-- Growth was primarily driven by existing high performing markets rather than expansion into new markets.
+- Revenue closes mirrored customer distribution, with the largest customer base generating the highest revenue contribution.

 # 🌻 Recommendations